trampgeek/jobe/README.md

 ### Installing the necessary dependencies

-On Ubuntu-16.04 or 18.04, the commands to set up all the necessary web tools plus all currently-supported languages is the following:
+On Ubuntu-22.04, the commands to set up all the necessary web tools plus all currently-supported languages is the following:

     sudo apt-get install apache2 php libapache2-mod-php php-cli\